Girl Gaze: Journeys Through the Punjab & The Black Country comes to West Bromwich from 25th May, 2019.

 “At its heart, the show celebrates the unique and exceptional contribution of the Punjabi diaspora in the West Midlands by bringing together four female photographers to create compelling stories about the lives of British-Punjabi girls and women as well as their female relatives and communities in the Punjab.

 Each of the artists brings their individual interests and distinctive narrative styles to the work to explore a broad range of complex issues.
 We are excited by these stories as we hope they will inspire new dialogues regarding what it means to be a Punjabi and British-Punjabi woman today.”

 Jocelyn Allen’s You Will Live in This World as A Daughter is a series of playful portraits of girls and young women that explores what it is to be born a daughter of the Punjab.
 Behind her playful portrayals is a meaningful enquiry into their visibility within traditionally patriarchal communities.

-Jennifer Pattison’s interest in magical worlds finds expression in the rich traditions of the Punjabi lori.
-Her fine art photographs are inspired by songs that sing of a mother’s love and of a land of dreams.
+Jennifer Pattison’s interest in magical worlds finds expression in the rich traditions of the Punjabi Lori.
+Her fine art photographs, titled Rice Pudding Moon & The River of Dreams, are inspired by songs that sing of a mother’s love and of a land of dreams.
 The artist is interested in how lullabies are passed down the generations from grandmother to daughter to grandchild.

-Uzma Mohsin’s rich and textured work seeks to breathe new life into the personal histories of Punjabi women in the Black Country.
+Uzma Mohsin’s rich and textured work, Love & Other Hurts, seeks to breathe new life into the personal histories of Punjabi women in the Black Country.
 What emerges in her work is a complex picture of life in diaspora communities and amongst family members in India, that speaks of courage, resilience, bonds of love and friendship but correspondingly of hardship, loneliness, abandonment and depression.